 - These pests are not generally carried on individuals but rather personal possessions.

 - Bed bugs can be battled safely and successfully if you follow the guidelines given to you by Property Management.

 - Do not panic.
 If you develop a rash that you suspect may have been caused by bites from bed bugs, please schedule an appointment at Northern Light Cutler Health Center for an evaluation at 207.581.4000.

 - If you suspect that you have seen a bed bug or are unsure of what you have seen, please contact Property Management at 207.581.4444 to inquire about pest control services for your area.
 Effective management of bedbugs should begin at the first sign of a problem.

 - Do not apply pesticides on your own.
 Contact Property Management at 207.581.4444 immediately.

-- Do not move your mattress, furniture, or personal items (book bags, duffle bags, etc.) out into the hallway.
+- Do not move your mattress, furniture, or personal items (backpacks, duffel bags, etc.) out into the hallway.
 Infested furniture can be cleaned and treated.
-Placing infested items (especially mattresses) into common areas may simply help spread bed bugs to other rooms or suites.
+Placing infested items (especially mattresses) into common areas can spread bed bugs to other rooms or suites.

 - For further information, please visit the U.S. Environmental Protection Agency.
-The University of Maine Cooperative Extension has an informative video on how to look for and avoid bedbugs while traveling.
+The University of Maine Cooperative Extension bedbugs page offers more information, as well as a video on how to look for and avoid bedbugs while traveling.